Constitution of the Arts and Sciences Graduate Council of the Graduate School of Art and Sciences of Columbia University

 3. To provide a structure for students to work to achieve collective progress.

-4. To create and maintain ongoing dialogue with the Dean of GSAS and staff of the Dean’s office.
+4. To create and maintain ongoing dialogue with the Dean of GSAS and the staff of

-8. To appropriate allocated funds of GSAS students-activities fees.
+8. To appropriate allocated funds of GSAS student activities fees.

 9. To recognize and approve GSAS Student Groups and all GSAS departmental Student Governments.